GreenMountainPower/spring-cloud-netflix-microservices/README.md

  @Autowired private BusClientConfig busClientConfig;
  ```

 The annotation `@RefreshScope` on a spring managed bean, enables properties to be [dynamically refreshed](http://cloud.spring.io/spring-cloud-static/docs/1.0.x/spring-cloud.html#_refresh_scope) by sending a `POST` request to `/refresh` endpoint.
-For example, after pushing the updates to `bus-service-client.yml` file, these updated can be made available by sendign a `POST` reqeust like so:
+For example, after pushing the updates to `bus-service-client.yml` file, these updated can be made available by sendign a `POST` reqeust like so, with out having to restart any of the services:
 ```bash
 curl -X "POST" "http://localhost:9000/api/bus-service/refresh"
 ```